 The good news?
-Basic hygiene practices haven’t really changed.
+Basic hygiene principles haven’t really changed.
 Pretty much everyone learned how to wash their hands when they were a kid.
-And everyone learned not to cough or sneeze into their hands.
+And everyone learned not to cough into their hands.

 However, world health organizations are asking individuals to avoid touching their faces with unwashed hands.
-Restaurant managers should remind staff to avoid touching their eyes, noses, and mouths while on the clock and always practice food safety guidelines.
+Restaurant managers should remind staff to avoid touching their eyes, noses, and mouths while on the clock.
 Here’s a review of the basics: